 The Insight Center became the first proponent of sector-based workforce development, a movement that now includes thousands of nonprofit and government agencies.
 The sector approach seeks to identify high-wage, good benefit-paying jobs in the local and regional economy, then reverse employment training and hiring practices that have traditionally kept low-income persons from those jobs.
 The Insight Center bi-annually convenes a national network of sector employment proponents to promote advances in this field.

-Now, under the leadership of our President, Roger A. Clay, Jr., the Insight Center has restated its mission as “Helping people and communities become, and remain, economically secure.”
+Now, the Insight Center's mission is “Helping people and communities become, and remain, economically secure.”
 We have added the perspective of race to our work, including a project to expand the impact of experts of color in the savings and asset building field, as well as innovative research that will help strengthen minority- and women-owned businesses.